 Artistic Co-director, Director & Creative Producer

-Rachael Swain is a director of intercultural dance theatre and a performance researcher.
-She is founding member and co-artistic director of Marrugeku, together with Yawuru dancer and choreographer Dalisa Pigram.
-She specialises in creating platforms for Indigenous and intercultural choreographies and dramaturgies in dance and in facilitating intercultural and trans-indigenous practice led research projects to redefine contemporary arts practices.
-She has directed Marrugeku’s productions Mimi (1996), Crying Baby (2000), Burning Daylight (2006), Cut the Sky (2015) and co-directed Buru (2010) (with Pigram).
-She was dramaturg for Dalisa Pigram’s award winning solo Gudirr Gudirr (2013) and will be dramaturg for Marrugeku’s Australian-New Caledonian co-production Le Dernier Appel to premiere in 2018.
-She has curated and facilitated (together with Dalisa Pigram) Marrugeku’s series of Intercultural Indigenous Choreographic Laboratories in Sydney, Broome, Auckland, Nouméa and forthcoming in Toronto.
+Rachael Swain was born in Aotearoa/New Zealand of settler descent and lives and works between the land of the Gadigal in Sydney and the land of the Yawuru in Broome.
+She is a director of intercultural dance theatre and a performance researcher.
+She is one of the founding members and a Co-Artistic Director of Marrugeku, together with Yawuru dancer and choreographer Dalisa Pigram.
+Rachael specialises in creating platforms for Indigenous and intercultural choreographies and dramaturgies in dance and in facilitating intercultural and trans-indigenous practice-led research projects to redefine contemporary arts practices.
+She has directed Marrugeku’s productions Mimi (1996), Crying Baby (2000), Burning Daylight (2006), Cut the Sky (2015) and the forthcoming Jurrungu Ngan-ga (2020).
+She co-directed Buru (2010) and Ngarlimbah (2018) with Dalisa Pigram.
+She was dramaturg for Dalisa Pigram’s award-winning solo Gudirr Gudirr (2013), the triple bill Burrbgaja Yalirra (2018) and Marrugeku’s Australian-New Caledonian co-production Le Dernier Appel (2018), directed by Serge Aimé Coulibaly.
+Together with Dalisa Pigram she has curated and facilitated Marrugeku’s series of Intercultural Indigenous Choreographic Laboratories in Sydney, Broome, Auckland, and Nouméa.

-Rachael was a founding member and Co- Artistic Director of Stalker Theatre from 1989 till 2014.
-During her time with Stalker she pioneered challenging new approaches to Australian physical theatre, drawing on dance and multi-media practices.
+Rachael was a founding member and Co-Artistic Director of Stalker Theatre from 1989 to 2014.
+During her time with Stalker she pioneered challenging new approaches to Australian physical theatre, drawing on dance and multimedia practices.
 Rachael co-devised and performed in each of Stalker’s early ground breaking productions, touring extensively throughout Australia, Europe, Asia and Latin America from 1989 to 1995.
-In 1995 Rachael began directing Stalker’s large scale, interdisciplinary dance theatre productions including Blood Vessel (1998) commissioned by Perth Festival and Adelaide Festival, Incognita (2003) Commissioned by Sydney Festival, Perth Festival and Melbourne Festival, Sugar (2007) commissioned by the European Capital of Culture, Liverpool 2008 and Shanghai Lady Killer (2010) commissioned by Brisbane Festival and Melbourne Festival.
+In 1995 Rachael began directing Stalker’s large-scale, interdisciplinary dance theatre productions including Blood Vessel (1998) commissioned by Perth Festival and Adelaide Festival, Incognita (2003) commissioned by Sydney Festival, Perth Festival and Melbourne Festival, Sugar (2007) commissioned by the European Capital of Culture, Liverpool 2008 and Shanghai Lady Killer (2010) commissioned by Brisbane Festival and Melbourne Festival.

 Rachael trained at the European Dance Development Centre in Arnhem, the Netherlands.
-She has a MA in Performance Studies from Sydney University, a MA from DAS ARTS Amsterdam and a PhD from Melbourne University.
-She held an ARC DECRA research fellowship at Melbourne University 2013-2016.
-She is currently writing the forthcoming publication Dance and Contested Land- new intercultural dramaturgies, to be published by Palgrave Macmillan in 2017.
+She has an MA in Performance Studies from Sydney University, and an MA in Advanced Theatre and Dance Research from DAS ARTS Amsterdam.
+Her PhD from Melbourne University was titled Ways of Listening—new intercultural dramaturgies.
+She held an ARC DECRA research fellowship at Melbourne University from 2013–2016.
+Her first monograph Dance and Contested Land—new intercultural dramaturgies, will be published by Palgrave Macmillan in 2019.